 To open the CrashBoxx Dashboard, follow these steps:

-1. In the sidebar menu on the left, click .
+1. On the sidebar menu on the left, click .

 2. Click CrashBoxx on the flyout menu that appears.